Details

 Books:

 - Michael Bernhard and Jan Kubik, eds.
 2014.
 Twenty Years After Communism: The Politics of Memory and Commemoration.
-Oxford University Press.
+Oxford: Oxford University Press.

 - Jan Kubik and Amy Linch, eds.
 2013.
 Postcommunism from Within Social Justice, Mobilization, and Hegemony.
 New York: SSRC/NYU Press.

 - Myron J. Aronoff and Jan Kubik.
 2013.
 Anthropology and Political Science.
 A Convergent Approach.
-New York.
-Berghahn Books.
+New York: Berghahn Books.

 - Grzegorz Ekiert and Jan Kubik.
 1999.
 Rebellious Civil Society: Popular Protest and Democratic Consolidation in Poland, 1989-1993.
 Ann Arbor: The University of Michigan Press.
 Paperback edition 2001.